adadeeeh/greatest-album/README.md

    **github.com/go-playground/validator/v10** is a library for validating structs and fields.

 5. Run `docker-compose up -d`
-6. Via Mongo Express, create new collection named **album**.
+6. Via Mongo Express, create new collection named **album** inside **greatest-album** database.
 Import file or add data via new document and paste the whole JSON.
+7. Create collection named **account** inside **greatest-album** database.
+And create one document with key Username and Password.
-7. Start Gin `go run main.go`
+8. Start Gin `go run main.go`

 # References